Static Variable in Java (with Examples)

 // We cannot call instance member from static area.

-System.out.println(a); // Here, compile time error because at this time, the object of the class is not created. so we cannot call the instance variable using object reference variable.
+System.out.println(a); // Compile time error because the object of the class is not created at this time.

 }